Chapter 2 – The Other Realm

 He charged and struck the giant’s knee with all his strength.
 He heard a loud crack and the giant threw back its head and roared, bringing down one of the rocks to crush him.
 Eric sidestepped neatly and bashed at the knee again.
 The giant stumbled and went down, kneeling before him.
 That allowed him to reach his intended target.

-He used his shield bash skill, slamming his shield into the giant’s head with all his strength…well all his strength as bolstered by the goddess of combat.
+Eric aimed for the giant’s head, using Shield Bash with all his strength…well, all his strength as bolstered by the goddess of combat.
 Eric wasn’t sure what would happen, but he hadn’t expected to completely decapitate the creature with a single blow.
-Eric watched the giant’s head soar into the air, further than he thought possible.
-He saw it land, rolling for a brief period of time before disappearing altogether.
+He watched the giant’s head soar into the air, while its body remained standing longer than he’d have thought possible before collapsing backwards onto the grass.
+He saw the head land, rolling a bit before disappearing altogether.
 Most likely it was still there, just hidden by the grass.